hdShang/arxiv-daily/docs/cs-CL/2025-12-21/papers/251217776v1-deer-a-comprehensive-and-reliable-benchmark-for-deep-research-expert.md

 ---
 layout: default
-title: DEER: A Comprehensive and Reliable Benchmark for Deep-Research Expert Reports
+title: "DEER: A Comprehensive and Reliable Benchmark for Deep-Research Expert Reports"
 ---

 # DEER: A Comprehensive and Reliable Benchmark for Deep-Research Expert Reports